 Please consider purchasing items from our Amazon wish list (located here: https://smile.amazon.com/hz/charitylist/ls/14NGJVY6V4NNW/ref=smi_ext_lnk_lcl_cl) to ship to us, or delivering in-kind donations directly as well.
 Donations can be dropped off on the front porch of the residence at 304 McAuley Circle in Belmont.
 Please call (704) 825-3000 to let the staff know if you plan to make a delivery.

-As a residential facility, we have many of the same needs as a typical household (cleaning products, toilet paper, paper towels, etc.) and are having trouble locating many of these items due to shortages.
+As a residential facility, we have many of the same needs as a typical household (paper products, hand sanitizer, disinfectant wipes, etc.) and are still having trouble locating some of these items due to shortages.

 Monetary donations are always helpful and appreciated.